Frances Hyland (screenwriter)

-Frances Hyland (born Frances C. Moore) was an American screenwriter active between the late 1920s and the late 1940s.
+Frances Hyland (born Frances Christine Moore, September 19, 1903; date of death unknown) was an American screenwriter active between the late 1920s and the late 1940s.
 She was the first woman hired as a "gagman" at a film studio, and she wrote dozens of comedic scripts over the course of her career.

 Biography

-Hyland was born in Arkansas, the daughter of William C. Moore and Aura Lee Dickey.
+Hyland was born in Stuttgart, Arkansas on September 19, 1903, the daughter of William Carol Moore and Aura Lee Dickey.
 Her father was the editor of the local newspaper; he would later move to California and edit The Hueneme Harbor Bulletin.

 In 1926, she became the first woman to be hired by Universal as a "gagman" (comedy writer).
 She later worked for Tiffany Pictures.
 She continued to work steadily throughout the 1930s and 1940s, producing scripts for well-received films like The Sin of Nora Moran, A Shriek in the Night, and In Old California.

-She was married to filmmaker Albert Ray until his death.
+She was married to filmmaker Albert Ray until his death and had 2 sons.
 Her date of death and final resting place are unknown.